Three Little Chickpeas

 Instructions

 1. Rinse the red lentils in a strainer and set them aside.
-Prep the rest of the ingredients (chopping vegetables, measuring out spices, and opening cans) to have them ready before starting the cooking process.
+Prep the remaining ingredients (chopping vegetables, measuring spices, and opening cans) so they're ready before starting the cooking.
 The beginning of the recipe can go quickly.

-2. For oil-free, set your instant pot on saute function for about 6-7 minutes, once hot add the red onion, red bell pepper, and jalapeño, stirring frequently.
+2. For oil-free, set your Instant Pot on the sauté function for about 6-7 minutes.
+Once hot, add the red onion, red bell pepper, and jalapeño, stirring frequently.
 Add a tablespoon of water at a time if the ingredients start to stick.
+If your Instant Pot is losing some of its nonstick, then sauté in ¼ cup of water.
+(Or cook the veggies in a neutral-tasting oil).

 4. Once the sauté function is done, I like to add 1-2 tablespoons of water to deglaze the pot (if you haven't done so already).

-5. Then add the rest of the ingredients and 2 ¼ cups of vegetable broth reserving the extra ¼ cup if the chili is too thick at the end of cooking.
-Thoroughly mix all of the ingredients and to prevent the lentils from clumping.
+5. Then add the rest of the ingredients (except for the apple cider vinegar).
+Thoroughly mix all of the ingredients to prevent the lentils from clumping.

 1. Rinse the red lentils in a strainer and set them aside.

-4. Add the rest of the ingredients and 2 ¼ cup of vegetable broth reserving the extra ¼ cup if chili is too thick at the end of cooking, and stir to combine.
+4. Add the rest of the ingredients (except for the apple cider vinegar).
 Stir the red lentils to prevent them from clumping.

-6. If it’s too thin, simmer it a little longer with the lid off until it reduces down.
+6. If it's too thin, simmer it a little longer with the lid off until it reduces.
+If it's too thick, add more vegetable broth to thin it out.

 Notes